Wordless Wednesday Contrasts

 Additionally, the California Education Code, Section 220 states that, “No person shall be subjected to discrimination on the basis of sex, ethnic group identification, race, national origin, religion, color, mental or physical disability, or any actual or perceived characteristic…in any program or activity conducted by an education institution that receives, or benefits from, state financial assistance or enrolls pupils who receive state student financial aid.”

-What is the point is that not every one chooses to practice your religion, share in your beliefs, or pray to the same god that you do, or pray at all — simply because they do not believe there is an entity to pray to.
+The point is that not every one chooses to practice your religion, share in your beliefs, pray to the same god that you do, or pray at all.
+Perhaps they do not believe there is an entity to pray to.
 They are entitled to those beliefs just as you are, whether they are in the majority or not.
 Or should I say “accepted” majority?

 Clearly you think them wrong.
 That they’re carrying the future of society and its children to hell in a hand basket.
 One that belongs to “radical leftists.”
 Perhaps the same “radical leftists” who pay taxes that end up in your school district’s coffers, and with whose funds will be used to pay for the “In God We Trust” posters you will purchase.